kartof0nix/sio2-helper/README.md

 ## What it does ##

-This is a concatination of all tools I have written for sio2.
+This is a concatination of tools that improve sio2 experience.

-However, the most developed feature as of now is score revealing.
+It is compatible with all versions of sio2 that I am aware of (see Tested Sio2 Versions paragraph) , however if you find a bug, please create an Issue.

 ### List of all features:
-1. Score hiding ( for virtual contests)
+1. Score hiding - useful for creating virtual contests.
-2. Vertical ranking sum ( points per task)
+2. Vertical ranking sum (points per task) - allows you to clasify the difficulty of tasks.
-3. Score revealing.
+3. Score revealing (UNAVAILABLE).

 # Usage
 All controls are in upper-right extension menu.
-You can't use the extension on built-in websites.
+You can't use the extension on built-in browser websites.

 ### 1. Score hiding

-This is pretty intuitional : you just flip on a switch and all scores are now invisible.
+This is pretty intuitional : you just flip the switch and all final scores are now invisible.

 ### 2. Ranking sum.

-Enter a ranking page and click 'Sum Ranking'
+Enter a ranking page and click 'Sum Ranking' button in the extension menu.

 ### 3. Score revealing.

 First, remember to turn on score hiding before entering sio2 in order not to spoil the scores.
 Then, enter the appropriate contest on sio2.
-Once you enter the 'Problems' / 'Zadania' subpage, you will be able to see how many problems are rated (only submitted problems count).
-If satisfactory, click 'Score Reveal'.
+Once you enter the 'Problems' / 'Zadania' subpage, you will be able to see how many problems are rated.
+Then, click 'Score Reveal' in the menu.